Roadrunners Weekly: December 23

 UPCOMING PROMOTIONS:

-Post-Game Puck Shot (Children 16 & Under) - Saturday, December 28 at 7 p.m. against Colorado
+New Year's Eve Party - Tuesday, December 31 at 7 p.m. against San Diego

-Children 16 & under are invited to come down to the ice post-game and try their hand at shooting on the ice, just like the pros!
+Featuring a special start time of 6 p.m., the first 1,000 fans will receive a noisemaker upon entry while supplies last!

+$12 Tickets (promo code TUESDAY) and Pepsi 4-Packs are on sale now.

 For more information on all promotional nights, visit TucsonRoadrunners.com/fun.